hopsoft/rails_standards/README.md

 ## Documentation

-**All classes, modules, and methods must be documented using [YARD](http://yardoc.org/) formatted comments.**
+All classes, modules, and methods must be documented using [YARD](http://yardoc.org/) formatted comments.

 ## General Guidelines

 These guidelines are based on Sandy Metz's programming "rules" which she introduced on [Ruby Rogues](http://rubyrogues.com/087-rr-book-clubpractical-object-oriented-design-in-ruby-with-sandi-metz/).

-Its expected that you will break these rules for pragmatic reasons... alot.
+It's expected that you will break these rules for pragmatic reasons... alot.
 They are purposefully aggressive and are designed to give you pause so your app won't run amok.

 * Classes can be no longer than 100 lines of code.